I have spent the greater part of 11 years carrying bows in my backpacks. And I don't mean strapped to the outside, I mean actually INSIDE my pack.

 3. Typically bows over 60" in length do not cause stacking issue for taller archers.
 Shorter bows of 58" and below have been known to stack for taller archers depending on the exact geometry.
 The only way to know is to test a bow before purchase; which isn't always possible.

 4. This is where most recurve bows fall short of being a good option for many backpacks.
 Many people prefer the shorter style one-day or assault style packs which typically run about 22-23" tall.
 A 60" bow, which is a good bow to prevent stacking as we discussed above, typically has limbs about 24-28" depending on the length of the riser itself.
+Below is a great example of how much space recurve limbs take up when compared to a purpose built Ranger takedown survival bow shown on the right.
+A huge difference in pack volume, especially with arrows included; not to mention durability concerns when organic materials are stuffed in a pack..

 Do you see the problem here?
 24-28" limbs just don't fit into a 22-23" space very well.
 And laying them on the diagonal takes up so much space it makes it hard to fit other items in the bag you are using.
 This is probably the least most understood point I have seen online, as most people have never actually tried to fit a bow into a pack before and if you can't fit a bow inside your bag then it must be strapped to the outside and is then at risk of being damaged due to falls and hard nocks; which is inevitable when on the move through the woods.